 The Retirement Plan provides all employees with early retirement benefits upon the attainment of age 55 with at least 15 years of service.
 The early retirement benefit is an unreduced pension at age 60 with a reduction of 5% per year for each year prior to age 60.
-In 2006, Mr. Gantz became eligible for early retirement benefits.
+Mr. Gantz is eligible for early retirement benefits.
 A participant is 100% vested for benefits under the Retirement Plan after five years of service with Unitil or one of its subsidiaries.